 a military qualification equivalent to a licence mentioned in paragraph (c)(2) or (c) (3); or

-a flight service licence.

-specified frequency for particular airspace means a frequency specified from time to time in AIP or by ATC as a frequency for use in the airspace.

-specified information for particular airspace means information specified from time to time in AIP or by ATC as information that must be broadcast in the airspace.

-specified interval for particular airspace means the interval specified from time to time in AIP or by ATC as the interval at which broadcasts must be made while in that airspace.

 The CAA may direct, in regard to a particular UA or type of UA, that a person must not operate the UA, or a UA of that type, unless he or she:

 holds a relevant qualification for the use of an aeronautical radio; and

-maintains a listening watch on a specified frequency or frequencies specified in the direction; and
+maintains a listening watch on a specified frequency or frequencies; and

-makes broadcasts on a specified frequency or frequencies and/or maintains other ways of communication requested by the ATC unit at the specified interval giving the specified information in the direction.
+makes broadcasts on a specified frequency or frequencies and/or maintains other ways of communication requested by the ATC unit at the specified interval giving the specified information.

 In this regulation, the person must comply with all directions issued.